pradeep3sep/interviewquestion/README writeBased2.md

 console.log(CaesarCipher(str, num)); // Output: "Mjqqt, Btwqi!"
 ```

-> ### Q92 - Find the length of the longest substring in the given string s that is the same in reverse.
+> ### Q78 - Find the length of the longest substring in the given string s that is the same in reverse.
 As an example, if the input was “I like racecars that go fast”, the substring (racecar) length would be 7.
-If the length of the input string is 0, return value must be 0.
+If the length of the input string is 0, return value must be 0.\
-Example:
+Example:\
-"a" -> 1
+"a" -> 1\
-"aab" -> 2
+"aab" -> 2\
-"abcde" -> 1
+"abcde" -> 1\
 "zzbaabcd" -> 4

 ```js